-To assemble the expansion module it can be easily plugged into the frequency inverters of the ACT and ACU device series.
+To assemble the expansion module it can be simply plugged into the frequency inverters of the ACT and ACU device series.

 Warning!
-The assembly is done before the frequency inverter is put into operation, and only in a voltage-free state.
+Carry out the assembly before the frequency inverter is put into operation, and only in a voltage-free state.